What are the terms and conditions?

 You will be sent a preparatory email prior to the start of the course confirming the Materials list for that particular course.
 However, as a guide, you can prepare the following:

-Materials list for Practical Online courses:
+Materials list for Practical Online classes:

 SOFTWARE AND DEVICES: